Greenhouses break new ground

 The proof is in the produce

-he greenhouses enable Ângelo to increase his production by growing lettuce during the rainy months.
-He thinks it might even be possible to get more than 12 harvests; he’s seeing the lettuce becoming ready in as little as 20 days, compared to the 30 from the open field.
+The greenhouses enable Ângelo to increase his production by growing lettuce during the rainy months.
+He thinks it might even be possible to get more than 12 harvests; he’s seeing the lettuce becoming ready in as little as 20 days, compared to 30 days in the open field.
 What he is really excited about, however, is how much the greenhouses are improving his product.
 A standard head of lettuce grown in the open would weigh an average of 500g.
-The lettuce he’s growing in the greenhouse are averaging 900g.
+The lettuce he’s growing in the greenhouses are averaging 900g.

 While lettuce has been his major crop—he has major contracts with the Port of Maputo and the top floor restaurant of one of Maputo’s 5-star hotels—he’s exploring what else he can grow.
-He was especially happy about his trial with English cucumbers, which he had never been able to grow in the open field.
-In his greenhouse, though, the plants were thriving and he was counting as many as 20 cucumbers forming per plant.
+His latest trial crop is English cucumbers, which he had never been able to grow in the open field.
+In his greenhouse, though, the plants were thriving and he could count as many as 20 cucumbers forming per plant.

 Be the change

 To fulfill all of his market demand in recent years, Ângelo organized 60 smallholder farmers nearby.
-To ensure they could produce the same quality, he monitors their cultivation and supervises the harvests.
+To ensure they could produce the same quality as on his farm, he monitors their cultivation and supervises the harvests.
 He loves teaching others, and has noticed the improvement on their farms.

 His business has grown from five workers when he started in 2005 to 35 today.
 He wants to cover half of his 12 hectares of land with greenhouses in order to help Mozambique reduce its reliance on imports from South Africa.
-In combination with his neighbors, and access to this new technology, it’s a dream that now seems possible.
+With the help of his neighbor farmers, and access to this new technology, it’s a dream that now seems possible.

 In the Infulene Valley where Ângelo’s business is based, there are hundreds of small-scale vegetable farmers producing and selling to local, informal markets every day.
-Recently, there was a national case of food poisoning from cabbage produced in the Infulene region, which may be due to the fact that these farmers use massive quantities of pesticides and manually irrigate with polluted water. Ângelo can be the entrepreneur to provoke systemic change by reselling affordable Super-tunnels (a smaller version of the greenhouse) with drip irrigation, which will allow hundreds of small-scale farmers to also produce during the rainy season but, more importantly, use less pesticide and reduce water contamination. iDE is working with Cervejas de Mocambique, a local beer factory, to finance a social project to spread this technology among the hundreds of farmers, creating a sustainable agricultural hub centered around Ângelo.
+Recently, a national case of food poison identified the source as cabbage produced in the Infulene region, which may be due to the fact that these farmers use massive quantities of pesticides and manually irrigate with polluted water. Ângelo can be the entrepreneur to provoke systemic change by reselling affordable Super-tunnels (a smaller version of the greenhouse) with drip irrigation, which will allow hundreds of small-scale farmers to also produce during the rainy season but, more importantly, use less pesticide and reduce water contamination. iDE is working with Cervejas de Mocambique, a local beer factory, to finance a social project to spread this technology among hundreds of farmers, creating a sustainable agricultural hub centered around Ângelo.